Debbie Dingle

 Debbie Dingle (also Jones and Barton) is a fictional character from the British ITV soap opera Emmerdale, played by Charley Webb.
 Webb has taken maternity leave three times, with the first time being in 2010, and the second in 2016, with Debbie departing on 1 January 2016.
 She returned on 24 January 2017, and then went on maternity leave for a third time in 2019, with Debbie leaving for Scotland on 13 August 2019.
 She returned for a short stint on 25 December 2020, and made her final appearance on 11 February 2021.

 Debbie was introduced as the foster child of Paddy Kirk (Dominic Brunt) and Emily Kirk (Kate McGregor) before being revealed as the daughter of Charity Dingle (Emma Atkins) and Cain Dingle (Jeff Hordley).
-She has featured in many storylines on Emmerdale, including her relationships with Andy Sugden (Kelvin Fletcher) (which lead to her pregnancy at the age of 15), Jasmine Thomas (Jenna-Louise Coleman) and Scott Windsor (Ben Freeman); her daughter Sarah being diagnosed with a blood disorder; her disastrous relationship with Cameron Murray (Carl King's, Gennie Walker's and Alex Moss's real killer) (Dominic Power), which sparked the 2013 week of episodes known as "The Woolpack Siege"; a relationship with Pete (Anthony Quinlan), who she later marries, and her affair with Ross (Michael Parr); a relationship with Joe Tate (Ned Porteous), and being conned by him; accidentally having Ross as the victim of an acid attack; learning Sarah suffers from heart failure and needs a transplant; and dealing with the false revelation that Cain killed Joe.
+She has featured in many storylines on Emmerdale, including her relationships with Andy Sugden (Kelvin Fletcher) (which lead to her pregnancy at the age of 15), Jasmine Thomas (Jenna-Louise Coleman) and Scott Windsor (Ben Freeman); her daughter Sarah being diagnosed with a blood disorder; her disastrous relationship with Cameron Murray (Carl King's, Alex Moss's, and Gennie Walker's real killer) (Dominic Power), which sparked the 2013 week of episodes known as "The Woolpack Siege"; a relationship with Pete (Anthony Quinlan), who she later marries, and her affair with Ross (Michael Parr); a relationship with Joe Tate (Ned Porteous), and being conned by him; accidentally having Ross as the victim of an acid attack; learning Sarah suffers from heart failure and needs a transplant; and dealing with the false revelation that Cain killed Joe.